ubc-vision/vivid123/README.md

 ```bash
 python -m scripts.job_config_yaml_generation
 ```
-.
-Or run the following line to prepare a batch generation job on a SLURM cluster:
+Or run the following line to prepare a batch generation job on a SLURM cluster, which will move temporary stuff to `$SLURM_TMPDIR` of your cluster:
 ```
 python -m scripts.job_config_yaml_generation --run_on_slurm
 ```
 All the yaml files will be generated in a new folder called `tasks_gso`.

+If you want to run customized batch generation, simply add an entry in the `job_specs` list in the beginning of `scripts/job_config_yaml_generation.py` and run it with the same bash command.
+An example has been commented out in it.

 ### Batch generation
+For batch generation, run
 ```bash
 python run_batch_generation.py --task_yamls_dir=tasks_gso --dataset_dir=gso-100 --output_dir=outputs --obj_csv_file=scripts/gso_metadata_object_prompt_100.csv
 ```